The Brazilian-born star has made an instant

 "But if you rewind a bit and go through what they did to me, you may have another point of view.

-Costa admits he is relishing the challenge of facing the best players in the world after adjusting to life in the Premier League.“The bottom line is that sometimes the little things I do on the pitch provoke exaggerated reactions”Diego Costa
+Costa admits he is relishing the challenge of facing the best players in the world after adjusting to life in the Premier League.

 And he has warned Chelsea's rivals that he is only going to get better.